Which Type of Turmeric is Best for Your Face: Powder vs. Extract vs. Serum

 - Using raw powder only: Poor absorption means minimal active ingredient reaches target cells

-- Inconsistent application: Occasional use won't build cumulative benefits
+- Inconsistent application: Occasional use will not build cumulative benefits

 - Low-quality products: Cheap formulations may contain insufficient or unstable curcumin

-- Sun exposure without SPF: UV triggers new melanin production, undoing brightening progress
+- Sun exposure without SPF: UV triggers new melanin, undoing brightening progress

 Common Mistakes When Using Turmeric on Your Face